Randulf-Saidov/fx-50FH-II-fx-3650P-II-Programs/Tic-tac-toe/README.md

 ## Instructions

 - When the title screen shows up, press `EXE` to start.
-- The program will show whose turn it is; enter the coordinates according to the 3×3 grid below:
+- The program will show whose turn it is; enter the coordinates of the cell you want to place your character in according to the 3×3 grid below:

   |       | 0 | 1 | 2 |
   |-------|---|---|---|